FlixNFood

 1. Score the fish twice on each side.
 Lay ginger slices and a few scallion whites on a heatproof plate and set the fish on top; tuck more ginger into the cavity.

-2. Steam over vigorous heat for 8–10 minutes, until the flesh at the bone is just opaque.
+2. Steam over vigorous heat for 8–10 minutes, until the flesh at the bone is just opaque and flakes when nudged with a chopstick (145°F at the thickest point).
 Pour off the watery liquid that collects.

 3. Warm the soy sauce, sugar, and water together until the sugar dissolves; pour around (not over) the fish.